Somebody dies from lung disease every five minutes in the UK.

 The Salford Lung Health Check Service is a pilot for smokers and ex-smokers across Salford aged 55 to 74 years who will be offered an “M.O.T” for their lungs.

-Letters will be sent to everyone registered with a Salford GP identified as a current smoker or ex-smoker inviting them to attend an appointment with a Respiratory Specialist Nurse.
+Letters will be sent to everyone registered with a Salford GP identified as a current smoker or ex-smoker inviting them to attend a virtual appointment with a Respiratory Specialist Nurse.

-At this appointment, patients will be asked some questions and take part in some simple, non-invasive tests.
+During this virtual appointment, patients will be asked some questions and take part in some simple, non-invasive tests.

-In addition, for anybody who wants to stop smoking, on-site specialist stop smoking advisors from Salford City Council’s Health Improvement Service (HIS) will speak to patients immediately after their appointment to provide advice and support them to quit.
+In addition, for anybody who wants to stop smoking, there will be an opportunity to speak to a specialist stop smoking advisor from Salford City Council’s Health Improvement Service (HIS) for support after your appointment.

-The pilot begins in September 2019 in Walkden (covering eligible patients registered with GPs in the Walkden, Little Hulton, Boothstown and Worsley) before moving around the remaining neighbourhoods across Salford.
+The pilot began in September 2019 in Walkden (covering eligible patients registered with GPs in Walkden and Little Hulton) but is now covering Ordsall and Claremont before moving around the remaining neighbourhoods across Salford.

 This Lung Health Check Service pilot also strongly supports the aim of the GM Smoking Strategy to reduce the smoking rate across Greater Manchester to 13% by 2020.
 In Salford this equates to approximately 17,000 people quitting smoking.

-If you have recently received a letter inviting you to book an appointment, please call 0161 206 1136 to book your free lung health check.
+If you have recently received a letter inviting you to book a virtual appointment, please call 0161 206 1136 to book your free lung health check.

 If you have any questions, please email Lung.Healthcheck@srft.nhs.uk.